krisleech/axe/README.md

 * `id` is an identifier, it is what the offsets are keyed on.
 Therefore changing it will mean the handler will get events from offset 0.
-Likewise reusing a previously used offset will mean the handler will start from the offset stored for that offset.
+Likewise reusing a previously used offset will mean the handler will start from the offset stored for that id.
-* `topic` is the Kafka topic
+* `topic` is the Kafka topic.
 * `handler` an object which responds to `#call(message)`.
 * `parser` is an object which responds to `#call(message)`, it will parse the message before passing it to the handler.